robtweed/DPP/LIST.md

 # Advanced Instantiation of the List Store

-The example shown above used a copy of the DPP List Store module from this Github repository.
-It will have also used copies from Github for *QOper8* and *DPP*.
+The example shown above used a copy of the DPP LIST Store creation module from this Github repository.
+Behind the scenes, it will have also used copies from Github for the actual *LIST* class module, as well as *QOper8* and *DPP*.

 The example also used the default *indexedDB* database store name of "DPP".

+## Using Local Copies of the Resources Used by the List Store

-If you want to use local copies for the List store, QOper8 and DPP Modules, use the same options as documented for instantiating DPP itself, eg:
+If you want to use local copies for the List store, QOper8 and DPP Modules, use the same options as documented for instantiating DPP itself, but use the *LIST* module's *start* method:

-          const {LIST} = await import('./dpp/dpp-list.js');
+          const {LIST} = await import('/path/to/dpp-kv.js');
-          const {DPP} = await import('./dpp/dpp.js');
+          const {DPP} = await import('/path/to/dpp.js');
-          const {QOper8} = await import('./qoper8/qoper8.js');
+          const {QOper8} = await import('/path/to/qoper8.js');

           let myList = await LIST.start({
-            storeName: 'list-demo',
+            storeName: 'demo-list',
             DPP: DPP,
             QOper8: QOper8